jiaxian-hlj/FL-Dpu/README.md

 ### Dependent code
-Our research has been published in journals《Engineering Applications of Artificial Intelligence 》.
  We have utilized a portion of the source code from the following reference file: https://github.com/mahmoodlab/HistoFL.

 Our code improves on their work by: